eduardo-villasboas/quarkus-stack-validation-poc/README.md

 # test-with-cli

+## What will you find in this repository?
+This repo is an example of how to configure an componentTest source set, component and unit test, database connection and so on.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .